farooqbinmunir/custom-fading-effect-using-javascript/README.txt

 /%%%%%%%%%%%%%%%		Read Me!	%%%%%%%%%%%%%%%/

 1. Extract the files
-2. Open 'upcoming-events.html' file in you browser
+2. Open 'index.html' file in you browser
-3. Got it, you'll see the upcoming event countdown timer working
+3. Got it, you'll see the the fading box working automatically
 4. Now you can use it, where there is need